 Take the results of the survey and deliver a final report to your team.
 This should include a short summary, bug trend information, whether or not you met the original agreed upon goals and a summary of customer opinions and feedback.
 Deliver this report to the team prior to making the decision to ship the software – it will prove to be a useful and fact-based tool to make an informed choice.

 One last thing.
-Make sure that you also write a summary of the Beta program after the product ships.
+Be sure to write a summary of the Beta program after the product ships.
 Include what worked well and what didn’t, and give your team members the credit they deserve for pulling off the program.
-That way you’ll be much more likely to get the cooperation you need the next time around.
+You’ll be much more likely to get the cooperation you need the next time around.